osiota/osiota/doc/websocket_protocol.md

 ## Structure of the communication: RPC

-To send commands (and data with the commands) a two way rpc like interface was defined.
+To send commands (and data with the commands) a two way RPC like interface was defined.
 The commands and arguments are combined in objects (and encoded with json).
 For example
 ```json
 {"scope": "global", "type": "function", "args": ["args1", "args2"]}
 ```